 FAVA rents equipment and facilities for post production including: Davinci Resolve 5k suite, analogue film editing suites, darkroom, optical printing suite, audio mixing, and everything for projection and exhibition.
+Learn more about our facilities and studios.

 Unsure how to use a piece of equipment?